-Mexican Corn on the Cob is the perfect Summer side dish!
-We love to make this Mexican Grilled Corn and serve it all Summer long.
-This Mexican Corn on the Cob is so easy, unique, flavorful and delicious!
-We have made our recipe for Mexican Corn healthy, simple, and perfect for every occasion.
+Mexican Grilled Corn on the Cob is the perfect Summer side dish!
+We love to make this Mexican Corn on the Cob recipe and serve it all summer long.
+This Mexican Corn recipe is so easy, unique, flavorful and delicious!
+It’s the perfect Mexican corn side dish for every occasion.

-This Mexican Corn on the Cob is smothered with a creamy and cheesy taco spiced sour cream mixture and garnished with fresh cilantro and lime juice.
-The flavors of Summer.
-Intrigued??
-You’re gonna love this Mexican Grilled Corn!
+We smothered this grilled corn on the cob with a creamy and cheesy taco spiced sour cream mixture, and garnished with fresh cilantro and lime juice.
+Basically, the flavors of summer in my world.
+You’re gonna love this Mexican Grilled Corn on the Cob!

-Some of your favorite recipes Tex Mex recipe that’s I’ve made include Baked Chicken Tacos, Enchilada Stuffed Peppers, and Cowboy Cheese Dip.
+Some of my favorite Tex Mex recipe that I’ve made include Baked Chicken Tacos, Enchilada Stuffed Peppers, and Cowboy Cheese Dip.
 This Mexican Grilled Corn is quickly becoming my go-to for an easy and unique side dish recipe!

 How much corn is on the cob?

 Each ear of corn yields approximately 3/4 cup corn kernels.
 It really is the perfect serving of corn!
 You can eat it straight off the cob or chop off the kernels (be careful!) and eat with a fork.

 Can you use this Mexican Grilled Corn recipe for Mexican Street Corn?